The Complete Guide to Starting Guitar

 If you notice your child grabbing the guitar (or other instrument) and experimenting with different notes and sounds, it’s a great sign that they’re ready to start guitar lessons!
 During the first few weeks of lessons, parents may need to help their children build a routine and manage their practice time alongside their school schedule.

-Benefits of starting guitar lessons at a young age
+Benefits of starting guitar lessons early

 Learning to play guitar at a young age can be incredibly beneficial for children!
 Not only does it provide a sense of accomplishment and boost their confidence, but it also helps develop problem-solving skills.
 Through working on challenges during lessons and improving through practice, students learn to think critically and creatively.